 The News Literacy Project’s Newsroom to Classroom program brings journalists into middle schools and high schools — in person and virtually — to share their knowledge and expertise with students in their community, across the United States or around the world.

-This program — available through NLP’s Checkology® virtual classroom — offers unique opportunities for students to hear from real-world experts, for journalists to participate in news literacy education and for educators to enhance their students’ classroom learning.
+This program — offered to educators exclusively through NLP’s Checkology® virtual classroom — provides unique opportunities for students to hear from real-world experts, for journalists to participate in news literacy education and for educators to enhance their students’ classroom learning.

-Checkology makes it easy for educators with Premium accounts to request a Classroom Connection with a vetted NLP journalist volunteer: Just search the online directory, filter results by area of expertise and other factors, and send a request for an engaging, conversational news literacy lesson.
+Checkology makes it easy for educators to request a visit from a vetted NLP journalist volunteer: Just search the online directory, filter results by area of expertise and other factors, and send a request for an engaging, conversational news literacy lesson.